 EXAMPLE: My Morning Pages today went something like this:

-"I need to find a podiatrist for my stupid arthritic foot."
+- Find a podiatrist for my stupid arthritic foot.

 Seriously, it's just writing out whatever you're thinking.